-Anna is a Junior Research Fellow in the Department of Chemistry and the Institute of Chemical Biology.
-Her JRF is sponsored by Professor Ed Tate at Imperial and Tony Holder at the Francis Crick Institute.
-From April 2019 Anna will be starting a prestigious Wellcome Trust funded Sir Henry Dale fellowship.
-Anna will be the first holder of this fellowship in the Department of Chemistry at Imperial.
+Anna is a Wellcome Trust Sir Henry Dale Fellow in the Department of Chemistry and the Institute of Chemical Biology.
+Anna is the first holder of this fellowship in the Department of Chemistry at Imperial.

 After graduating with an MChem degree from Durham University in 2008, Anna began a PhD in Chemistry with Professor David Smith at the University of York on self-assembling dendrons with applications in gene delivery which included a research visit at the University of Illinois.
 From 2012, she worked as a post-doctoral research associate with Professor Andy Wilson at the University of Leeds for 2 years on the development of novel inhibitors of protein-protein interactions.
-She then carried out a post-doc at Imperial College with Ed Tate for one year until the start of her JRF position in October 2015.
+She then carried out a post-doc at Imperial College with Professor Ed Tate for one year before starting a Junior Research Fellowship at Imperial in October 2015.

 et al., 2015, Selective and Potent Proteomimetic Inhibitors of Intracellular Protein-Protein Interactions, Angewandte Chemie - International Edition, Vol:54, ISSN:1433-7851, Pages:2960-2965